-CAM allows users who have already obtained a password from a third-party authentication system (for example, in your organization network or through an internet identity provider) to gain temporary access to your Tencent Cloud account.
+CAM allows users who have already obtained a password from a third-party authentication system (for example, in your organization network or through an Internet identity provider) to gain temporary access to your Tencent Cloud account.

 Verified to be compliant with the Payment Card Industry (PCI) Data Security Standard (DSS), CAM supports the processing, storage and transmission of credit card data by merchants or service providers.

-For a complete list of CAM-compatible Tencent Cloud products, see CAM-compatible products.
+For a complete list of CAM-compatible Tencent Cloud products, see CAM-compatible Products.

 You can customize access permissions for your Tencent Cloud services and resources through CAM.
-You can create users or roles in CAM and assign them separate security credentials (console login passwords, Cloud API keys, etc.) or request temporary security credentials for them for access to Tencent Cloud resources.
+You can create users or roles in CAM and assign them separate security credentials (console login passwords, Cloud API keys, etc.) or request temporary security credentials for them to access Tencent Cloud resources.
 You can manage the permissions to control what actions users and roles can perform and what resources they can access.

 You can use your existing authentication system through CAM to grant your employees and services the access permissions for Tencent Cloud services and resources.
 Tencent Cloud supports federated authentication based on SAML 2.0 (Security Assertion Markup Language 2.0) to achieve interoperability with your organizational account systems on a private network.
-For more information, see SAML 2.0-based federated authentication.
+For more information, see SAML 2.0-based Federated Authentication.